Tutorial: Sorting

 def rmax(x: BigInt, y: BigInt) = {

-if (x <= y) y else x
+if x <= y then y else x

 }

-and then used as the postcondition of max simply
+and then used as the post-condition of max simply

 ensuring (res => res == rmax(x,y))

-The fact that we can use functions in preconditions and postconditions allows us to state fairly general properties.
+The fact that we can use functions in preconditions and post-conditions allows us to state fairly general properties.
 For example, the following lemma verifies a number of algebraic properties of max.

-def max_lemma(x: BigInt, y: BigInt, z: BigInt): Boolean = {
+def max_lemma(x: BigInt, y: BigInt, z: BigInt): Unit = {

 max(x,x) == x &&